hvpham-yorku/CloseCard/doc/sprint0/PB.md

       - Players can enter custom text for answer cards.
       - Custom cards are stored in the player's deck for future rounds.

-12. **As a player, I want to select game themes (e.g., casual, gay) so that I can adjust the game’s tone.**
+12. **As a player, I want to select game themes so that I can adjust the game’s tone.**
     - **Acceptance Criteria**:
       - Themes are selectable at the start of the game.
       - Themes influence the choice of prompt and answer cards.